-In this course, students will examine the historical elements that led to the development of programmable logic controllers (PLCs), their functions, and capabilities, identifying the advantages and disadvantages of their use. various Additionally, they will analyze programming formats, as well as the processes of installation, maintenance, monitoring, and diagnosis of PLCs, using ladder diagrams and troubleshooting.
+In this course, students will examine the historical elements that led to the development of programmable logic controllers (PLCs), their functions, and capabilities, identifying the advantages and disadvantages of their use.
+Additionally, they will analyze various programming formats, as well as the processes of installation, maintenance, monitoring, and diagnosis of PLCs, using ladder diagrams and troubleshooting.
 They will assess applicable safety rules during work with PLC formats.

-ELEC 2861L: Programmable Logic Controllers (PLC) Laboratory: 1 credit register functions, processes, and skills acquired through advanced units of programmable logic controllers (PLCs), different applications for load control and robotics, timers, and counters.
+ELEC 2861L: Programmable Logic Controllers (PLC) Laboratory: 1 credit

+In this course, students will analyze concepts, register functions, processes, and skills acquired through advanced units of programmable logic controllers (PLCs), different applications for load control and robotics, timers, and counters.
 They will also explain the design features, internal architecture, and operational principles of programmable logic controllers.
 Moreover, they will carry out processes for diagnosing, maintaining, and repairing applications that may arise in a programmable logic controller (PLC).
 (Co-requisite: ELEC 2850) (Pre-requisites: ELEC 2400, 2411L)